 CDC “White Card”

-You are required to take your original vaccination card and any additional/booster documentation you have received with you when you travel (for those who received their vaccination and booster in the United States, this is the CDC-issued white vaccination card(s)).
+You are required to take your original vaccination card and any additional/ booster documentation you have received with you when you travel (for those who received their vaccination and booster in the United States, this is the CDC-issued white vaccination card(s)).
+You may be required to present all of this original documentation when boarding your flight to/entering Italy, so make sure to pack this in your personal item.
 Also make hard copies of it to bring with you, scan a copy for your files, and take a photo of it.
 Store the digital copies on your phone that you bring with you.
 Share a copy with your parent/guardian.
 Do not laminate your vaccination documentation.

 Vaccination card requirements: